-Three years ago, UC-Berkeleyâs Student Senate passed a similar resolution calling for divestment, but the then-President of the Student Union vetoed the measure.
+After a ten hour debate that began Wednesday evening and continued through the night, the Student Senate at the University of California â Berkeley voted to divest University funds from three companies that profit from Israelâs military occupation of the West Bank and Gaza Strip.Three years ago, UC-Berkeleyâs Student Senate passed a similar resolution calling for divestment, but the then-President of the Student Union vetoed the measure.
 Thursdayâs vote follows the narrow defeat of a similar divestment resolution at UC-Santa Barbara last week.
 Two weeks ago, students at UC-Riverside overturned a resolution they had passed the week before calling for divestment.

 The heated debate at UC-Berkeley included the voices of dozens of Jewish and Arab students who supported the divestment resolution, and led some students to break down in tears as emotions ran high.

 âThere are few experiences more traumatic than losing your home or being forced out of the place you call home,â said UC Berkeley junior Kamyar Jarahzadeh, according to the student newspaper âThe Daily Calâ. âThis universityâs money â our money â is complicit in the deprivation of human rights.â

 In addition to the students, many community members attended the hearing â most were in favor of the resolution, but some opponents also attended.
 Pulitzer-prize winning author Alice Walker spoke in favor of the divestment resolution, as someone who participated in a flotilla to Gaza that attempted to break the Israeli siege put in place in 2007.